Ladislao Pablo Györi: Life and career

 Originally written in 1988, Estiajes, prefaced by Kosice and part of the significant mathematical tradition of the Argentine poetry, according to Fabio Doctorovich, was published in 1994.

-Poems, information theory and the computer assisted calculus of probability in the composition of the text, to change the usual syntax, restricting the redundant elements and postulating a strong nonlinear character (related to what Győri calls hyperdiscourse), and to qualify in bits the poetic information.
+Poems, information theory and the computer assisted calculus of probability in the composition of the text, to change the usual syntax, restricting the redundant elements and postulating a strong nonlinear character (related to what Győri calls hyperdiscourse), and to qualify in bits the poetic information, a value explicitly displayed on the cover of the book.
+Its closing essay anticipates the use of artificial intelligence (AI) for aided creation within man-machine systems, foreshadowing today's generative and computational approaches to art.
 This work was anthologized by Julio Ortega, professor of Hispanic Studies at Brown University.
 These verbal experiments advanced toward other formative fields of poetry in several still unpublished works from 1989 to 1993.

 As assistant to sculptor Kosice from 1990 to 1995, Győri was responsible for the technical facts of Kosice's production.
 During the retrospective exhibition Kosice – Works 1944/1990 at the Museo Nacional de Bellas Artes (National Museum of Fine Arts) of Buenos Aires in 1991, Secuencia gráfica de una gota de agua (Graphic Sequence of a Drop of Water; a collaborative computer graphics work, 1990) was displayed.
 Győri participated, among others, in El árbol de la vida y su lenguaje (The Tree of Life and its Language), a remote controlled sculpture by Kosice which incorporates sonic elements, and their display through what is known as spectrum analyzer, by means of variable columns of water and light.
 This work was erected in Neuquén, the northwestern Argentine Patagonia in 1992.